humansinstitute/BitcoinForHumans/README.md

 ### Concepts

-* [Lockbox](lockbox/Lockbox.md): An offchain construction for BTC "smart" contract enforcements.
+* [Lockbox](lockbox/Lockbox.md): A framework for reliable, freemarket enforcement of deterministic contracts on bitcoin.
 * [Layers and Emergent Properties](bitcoincake.md)

 ### Articles